ArkajyotiSaha/BRISC/README.md

 3. Guinness, J. (2018).
 Permutation and Grouping Methods for Sharpening Gaussian Process Approximations.
 Technometrics, (accepted).

-4. Saha, A. and Datta, A. (2018) BRISC: bootstrap for rapid inference on spatial covariances.
-STAT, (accepted).
+4. Saha, A., & Datta, A. (2018).
+BRISC: bootstrap for rapid inference on spatial covariances.
+Stat, e184.